 Europe by Rail is a guidebook that proves both inspirational and informative.

-Europe by Rail: The Definitive Guide for Independent Travellers, written by Nicky Gardner and Susanne Kries, is published by European Rail Timetable Limited.
-The book is priced at £15.99.
-This 14th edition of Europe by Rail was first published in June 2016 and reprinted in November 2016.
+Europe by Rail: The Definitive Guide for Independent Travellers (£), written by Nicky Gardner and Susanne Kries, is published by European Rail Timetable Limited.
+The books recommended retail price is £15.99.
+This 14th edition of Europe by Rail was first published in June 2016 and reprinted in November 2016 (the edition reviewed here) and has sold out.
+The 15th edition was published on 28 November 2017.

 This 496-page book features a 16-page section of colour photographs, from across the continent.
 The inside cover features a fold-out map of Europe while the inside of the back cover displays a map focusing on the area around the Alps.